4d/docs/website/translated_docs/de/Project/documentation.md

 ## Overview

 In project databases, you can document your methods as well as your forms, tables, or fields.
-Creating a documentation is particularly appropriate for databases being developed by multiple programmers and is generally good programming practice.
+Creating documentation is particularly appropriate for databases being developed by multiple programmers and is generally good programming practice.
 Documentation can contain a description of an element as well as any information necessary to understand how the element functions in the database.

 The following project elements accept documentation: